codemismatch/rubylearning/content/pages/tutorials/mutable-and-immutable-objects.md

     url: /tutorials/ruby-open-classes/
 ---

-> Adapted from Satish Talim’s “Mutable and Immutable Objects” lesson.
+> Adapted from Satish Talim's "Mutable and Immutable Objects" lesson.

 Ruby stores some objects as mutable containers (strings, arrays, hashes) and others as immutable values (numbers, symbols).
 Understanding the difference prevents surprises when multiple variables reference the same object.